NYSC to establish radio station in Abuja — Daily Times Nigeria

 The National Youth Service Corps (NYSC) scheme says it will establish an FM radio station in Abuja.

-Brig-Gen. Shuaibu Ibrahim, the Director-General of NYSC, disclosed this while fielding questions at the News Agency of Nigeria (NAN) Forum on Thursday in Abuja.
+Brig.-Gen. Shuaibu Ibrahim, the Director-General of NYSC, disclosed this while fielding questions on Thursday in Abuja.

 Ibrahim explained that the idea of establishing the station would help the government to develop potentials and educate the general public about the workings of the scheme.